hdbreaker/Nimhawk/DEVELOPERS.md

    - HTTP(S) communication with customizable paths
    - Authentication via pre-shared key (`httpAllowCommunicationKey`)
    - Custom HTTP headers for authentication (`X-Correlation-ID`)
+   - The `X-Robots-Tag` header is used to transport the workspace_uuid during communication, ensuring each implant is correctly associated with its workspace
    - Improved reconnection mechanism with registry cleanup and proper error handling
    - Status code-based response handling for better reliability
    - Automatic retry logic with exponential backoff